anton-kolyaev/pot-summer-25/README.md

   "companyId": "641e4c9d-e897-4c91-830e-c1daae443bee"
 }'
 ```
-- Check your email and setup password
+- Check your email and set upa  password
-- After that check in your Auth0 Dashboard, is your user active?
+- After that, check in your Auth0 Dashboard, is your user active?
 - If **yes**,
 - - rollback `SecurityConfig.java` changes, and relaunch app with `./gradlew bootRun`
 - - Go to Swagger and press `Authorize`, enter your `client_id` and `client_secret`, you can take it from your `.env` file, press `Authorize`
 - - Enter your user's email and password
-- - Try execute any endpoint in swagger
+- - Try to execute any endpoint in Swagger
 - If **no**
-- - Probably, there are some errors in previous steps
+- - Probably, there are some errors in the previous steps